 To me it seemed obvious that many Independent Schools responded far faster in enforcing students returning from China remain in isolation.
 Last week the Education Department was hesitant to isolate students and when one of their Schools did it became news headlines: “Melbourne primary school defies state coronavirus advice and isolates students”.
-This week they have flipped and as the virus spreads globally and is of risk of becoming a pandemic, the Department is now enforcing the isolation recommendation below, but at what cost?
+This week they have flipped and as the virus spreads globally and is at risk of becoming a pandemic, the Department is now enforcing the isolation recommendation below, but at what cost?

 Today the Australian Government Department of Health has stated: